opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 * delete(id): deletes the APM alert condition with the given id.

 ### Alerts NRQL Conditions
-To add a critical NRQL alert condition for average CPU percentage above 80%, instantiate a term and nrql object and then pass them to the "create" operation:
+To add a critical NRQL alert condition for average CPU percentage above 80%, instantiate a condition object and then pass them to the "create" operation:
 ```
 Term term = Term.builder()
     .duration(10)